Miracle1207/EconGym/document/Fiscal Policy Issues/Q4-How-to-design-optimal-tax-policies.md

 ![Fiscal Q4 P2](../img/Fiscal%20Q4%20P2.png)

-Figure 2:At T=192 years, the phenomenon reflected in household wealth is identical, where the tax system trained by the RL-Agent maximizes consumption across different wealth tiers of households.
+​**Figure 2**:At T=192 years, the phenomenon reflected in household wealth is identical, where the tax system trained by the RL-Agent maximizes consumption across different wealth tiers of households.

 ![Fiscal Q4 P3](../img/Fiscal%20Q4%20P3.png)